 Wind affects the grilling process when you're cooking outdoors.
 But, it can be a bit tricky to find a grill that does not get wind directly into the flames.
 Reading reviews might help.
-Some reviews suggest that wind resistance is better with grills of higher power.
+Some reviews suggest that wind resistance is better with grills with a higher power.

-Like many other equipment, grills are also given a British Thermal Unit (BTU) energy rating, which is a measurement of its power and heat output.
+Like lots of other equipment, grills are also given a British Thermal Unit (BTU) energy rating, which is a measurement of their power and heat output.

 Some grills come with impressive features such as an integrated thermometer or a temperature gauge that displays the inside temperature of the grill at every stage.
-This helps to ensure your food is getting grilled at the right temperature and the right way.
+This helps to ensure your food is getting grilled at the right temperature.
 It can be a great accessory to help you with your grilling experience.

 To keep your grill clean, invest in a few cleaning supplies such as a good grilling brush, a cleaner liquid, a pair of durable gloves, a big bucket, and a few disposable sponges.
 For stainless steel and iron grates and parts, use a stainless steel brush; for brass burners, use a brass brush.

 In the absence of a liquid cleaner, you can use dish soap, baking soda, and vinegar to get the grills and other parts shiny and new.
-Subject your grill and all its parts to thorough cleaning once every month, or depending on the frequency of usage.
+Subject your grill and all its parts to thorough cleaning once every month, or depending on the frequency of usage to maintain its efficiency.

 The smallest grill won't always be the best to take along while you are camping or picnicking.
 Learn about the differences between portable grills and understand which one serves your purposes.
 Make your choice only after analyzing what you want, understanding the product features, and reading some authentic reviews.